 The Commercial Team works with industry, the Government, NICE, the NHS and other stakeholders to ensure that medicines’ true value is understood and assessed appropriately and that patients and the NHS can access the medicines they need when they need them.

-The Commercial Team drives the implementation of initiatives to ensure that industry is working productively, jointly with the NHS to ensure improved patient outcomes in a wide range of disease areas.
+The Commercial Team drives the implementation of initiatives to ensure that industry is working productively and jointly with the NHS to ensure improved patient outcomes in a wide range of disease areas.
 The team also leads on the Pharmaceutical Price Regulation Scheme (PPRS).

 The Communications Team covers many disciplines, from Government liaison, media interaction and stakeholder engagement through to internal/employee communications and – equally importantly – engaging with our member companies and sharing all our insights and skills.

-The Communications Team works very closely with all other departments to help spread the word about the diverse range of activities we undertake, supporting the Research, Medical and Innovation department in its work to improve the UK environment for the research, development and manufacturing of medicines, and the Commercial Team in its work around ensuring that medicines’ true value is assessed and understood and that patients can receive the right medicine at the right time.
+The Communications Team works very closely with all other departments to help spread the word about the diverse range of activities we undertake.
+They do this through supporting the Research, Medical and Innovation department in its work to improve the UK environment for the research, development and manufacturing of medicines, and the Commercial Team in its work around ensuring that medicines’ true value is assessed and understood and that patients can receive the right medicine at the right time.

-Our Government Affairs Team seeks to ensure that the industry’s position on relevant policy issues is communicated to Government and other stakeholders in the most effective manner.
+Our Policy and Public Affairs Team seeks to ensure that the industry’s position on relevant policy issues is communicated to Government and other stakeholders in the most effective manner.
 We provide advice and analysis for the ABPI and its member companies on significant policy and political developments.
 The team produces information for members, Government and Parliament, including policy briefing papers and responses to consultations.

 The ABPI also provides secretariat support for the All Party Parliamentary Group (APPG) on the Pharmaceutical Industry and the APPG Life Sciences.

-Our Media Affairs Team is always on hand to provide journalists with information on the diverse range of subjects that are relevant to the pharmaceutical industry.
+Our Press Office Team is always on hand to provide journalists with information on the diverse range of subjects that are relevant to the pharmaceutical industry.
 Our role is to ensure that any type of media is able to have access to the industry perspective and opinion.

 We provide a 24/7 service to the media and are always on hand to provide our member companies with advice and support on media matters, whenever they need it.